 - Outsourcing color film development

-Note: we will outsource color processing to the Darkroom in Missoula.
-This class will only teach how to develop your own black & white film.
+Note: We will outsource color processing to The Darkroom in Missoula.
+This class will cover how to develop black & white film only.